Q: Who is the church of Christ?

 Charles Spurgeon, probably the most famous Baptist preacher who ever lived, said:

-Some people today in the denominational world are unaware of their own history.
+Many in denominational churches are unaware of their own history.
 Not too long ago, Catholics, Methodists, Lutherans, and others believed the use of musical instruments was an error.
-They believed the use of instruments showed a flawed understanding of the Bible, and that such worship was sinful.
+They believed the use of instruments showed a flawed understanding of the Bible, and that such worship is sinful.

-How are you supposed to worship God?
-Where in the NT can you read about Christians playing a harp, playing a drum, or playing a trumpet in worship to God?
-O yes!
-The ancient Jews did, there is no doubt about it.
-But they also had the Levitical priesthood, sacrificed animals, kept the Passover, and did everything else that is part-and-parcel with the Law of Moses.
-They did things Christians do not do.
+Where in the NT can you read of Christians playing a harp, playing a drum, or playing a trumpet in worship?
+Yes, the ancient Jews did, there is no doubt about it.
+But they also had the Levitical priesthood.
+They sacrificed animals, kept the Passover, and did everything else that is part-and-parcel with the Law of Moses.
+Jews worshipped in ways Christians do not worship.

 Why does the church of Christ not use musical instruments when they worship?
 The NT repeatedly instructs believers to “sing.”
 There is not a single command, nor example, of a Christian worshipping God with an instrument in the NT.